 What are some of the dynamics that create an atmosphere ripe for familial holiday conflict?
 Let’s look at a few:

-“Short fuses.”A family member (or members) prone to angry outbursts that are typically disproportionate to the situation or to the initial trigger (“I said NO PECANS!!
+- “Short fuses.”A family member (or members) is prone to angry outbursts that are typically disproportionate to the situation or to the initial trigger (“I said NO PECANS!!
 Why can’t you do ANYTHING right???”).

 Mind your own boundaries

 Here are some suggestions regarding what you can do when dealing with such bad behavior from family members and to help avoid family drama during Christmas break or any other time of year:

 - This is no time for therapy.
 Remember that family time at the holidays is not the time for a therapy session.
 That is for professionals to handle in private at another appropriate time.
 Don’t let your holiday cheer be robbed by going for the bait and ending up being drawn into drama that you don’t want.

 - Set boundaries.
 Without being too exacting, determine ahead of time what you will and won’t tolerate.
 You may have to separate yourself from the group or not attend at all if things start to head south.
 Do not ease up on your boundaries until inconsiderate behaviors change (e.g., if dinner is scheduled at 6, then start at 6.
 Latecomers will just be late.
 No attention hogs, no dramatic entrances, no shows of dominance, etc.).
 You are under no obligation whatsoever to be victimized.